- Awards + Funding

 Once GPS receives and processes the Credential Recommendation from your program, you will be able to download a credential completion letter in goSFU until you receive your Senate letter.

 Senate formally awards degrees in September, February and May.
 After Senate awards your credential you will receive an email with a PDF.
 This PDF is an official letter which can be used to verify your credential to third parties.
-GPS is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please bring a printed copy to our office during normal office hours (with a piece of photo ID).
+GPS is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please contact us at email@example.com for assistance.

 Updating your email address and mailing address